t6kke/BadmintonSkillCalculator/README.md

 - Various minor improvements in codes marked with TODO
 - Store data of scanned tournaments in DB and keep track of ELO over time without having to reimport and calculate all data over again.
 - Mixed naming usage of user/player needs to be all migrated to use player
+- Find a correct way to handle Excel files with multiple sheets, different tournament on separate sheet.
 - Add ELO confidence value and use it to handle ELO gain/loss.
 - Handle players ranks through different competiontion categories.
 - Tournament results statistics report users games count, this has to change when matches consist of multiple games